Effective Approach to Social Change

 INDIVIDUALISM OUR HERITAGE

 Am I making my suggestion at all clear?
-What I want to get at is that the true form of the society which Britain ought to create already exists potentially in the nation’s unconscious, and that the appeal which proceeds on that basis, recognising and describing, rather than exhorting, declaring the nature of man rather than exhorting.
+What I want to get at is that the true form of the society which Britain ought to create already exists potentially in the nation’s unconscious, and that the appeal most likely to succeed is an appeal which proceeds on that basis, recognising and describing rather than exhorting, declaring the nature of man rather than defining his rights and obligations.

 For example, most people agree that one of the main issues at stake in the present war is the principle of individualism – of freedom.
 It is the obscure feeling that this is in jeopardy which has so far united the nation in a practical harmony in spite of all minor discords.
 Now it is very important, if the discords are not to grow and destroy the harmony, that that obscure feeling should be transformed into a clear consciousness and a firm conviction.
 But suppose, according to the first method, one merely affirms that man ought to be free, or has a right to be free, or that individualism is the ultimate aim, the discords begin to sound at once.
 Look what your individualism leads to – the Black Country, south Wales, malnutrition for millions while a few thousands live in comfort!
 Sir Richard Acland has put it all cogently in his Unser Kampf.